Dinduks/dinduks.github.com/source/_posts/2012-09-29-dont-comment-your-code.markdown

 That's quite an easy example to counter, but one could improve almost any code out there as effortlessly as shown above.

+Another downside of using comments, as mentionned by my friend [Nicolas](http://www.badmood.eu/), is that comments need to be maintained, just like the code.
+Not only this means more things to take care of and more work to do, but in real life the code gets updated while comments don't.

-Let's see some examples of how we can avoid comments:
+Let's see some examples of how we can avoid comments by writing better code:

 ### From Jeff Atwood's [Coding without comments](http://www.codinghorror.com/blog/2008/07/coding-without-comments.html) blog post
 A simple but efficient example: